 Often the best solutions don't all come from one company, or from a single machine.
-In the case of transplanting seedlings or sticking cuttings, over the years there have been many designs, and it not possible to say one design suits all.
+In the case of transplanting seedlings or sticking cuttings, over the years there have been many designs, and it's not possible to say one design suits all.

 Transplanting can be very labour intensive, and is one of the most common jobs in the nursery, so it is important to make the systems as efficient as possible.

-Working with the design team at Urbinati and taking into account the request from numerous customers around the world we have some great
+Working with the design team at Urbinati and taking into account the request from numerous customers around the world we have some great solutions.

 easily adapted to most growers requirements.
 While is is doing a very simple job, delivering one tray after another, it is controlled by a

-effectively with tray dispensers is to use modern tray designs that are designed and adapted to automation.
+dispensers is to use modern tray designs that are designed and adapted to automation.

 We have chosen the Demtec DEN 6 cubic meter soil hopper for this operation.
 It's important to maintain a good supply of soil to the tray filler and ensure there operation can run continually without the need to stop and wait for a hopper to be filled.
 Because we can hold 6 cubic meters this hopper will only require filling once or twice a day.
-This means the hopper can be filled will there are no other workers in the immediate area.
+This means the hopper can be filled while there are no other workers in the immediate area.
 This is a huge benefit to the health and safety program, as often hopper filling involves large machines moving around, and can put a lot of dust into the air.

 The Demtec DEN has a full width conveyor belt in the base, delivering soil to a full width elevator chain and shovel arrangement.
 The supply system is fully automatic, in that as the soil is used by the tray filler more soil is delivered by the Demtec DEN.
 In this instance the Demtec DEN is started and stopped with probes inside the hopper of the tray filler.
 In many situations we also use a photo eye to detect the soil level.

-One of benefits of supplying soil automatically is that the load in the tray filler hopper is not fluctuating widely, so the tray filler does not go from over full to almost empty as it would in many other systems.
-The tray filler works more efficiently and the life of the tray filler is greatly extended simple because we can control and reduce the loading of the hopper.
+One of the benefits of supplying soil automatically is that the load in the tray filler hopper is not fluctuating widely, so the tray filler does not go from over full to almost empty as it would in many other systems.
+The tray filler works more efficiently and the life of the tray filler is greatly extended simply because we can control and reduce the loading of the hopper.